Marklogic-retired/marklogic-data-hub/_pages/deploy/deploy-to-dhs.md

     **NOTE:** If you use a different name for the properties file,
       - The filename must be in the format `gradle-{env}.properties`, where `{env}` is any string you want to represent an environment.
 For example, you can store the settings for your development environment in `gradle-dev.properties`.
-      - Remember to update the value of the \"-PenvironmentName\" parameter to `{env}` in the Gradle commands in the following steps."
+      - Remember to update the value of the `-PenvironmentName` parameter to `{env}` in the Gradle commands in the following steps.

     a.
 Copy the following to the new file: